shwestrick/shwestrick.github.io/_posts/2020-07-29-seam-carve.md

 Getting real parallel speedups in this implementation turned out to be an interesting challenge.
-For typical images, which are fairly small, the most obvious approach for parallelizing the algorithm was not able to extract enough parallelism, because it required too small of a *[grain size](https://en.wikipedia.org/wiki/Granularity_%28parallel_computing%29)*.
+For typical images, which are fairly small, I found that the most obvious approach for parallelizing the algorithm was not able to extract enough parallelism, because it required too small of a *[grain size](https://en.wikipedia.org/wiki/Granularity_%28parallel_computing%29)*.
 So, I designed a new way of parallelizing the algorithm which works much better on small images.
 This post presents some of the details.

-## The Seam-carving Algorithm
+## The Seam Carving Algorithm

-The idea behind seam-carving is to consider all possible seams in an image, select the one which least important, and remove it.
-A ***seam*** is a path of pixels that cuts across an image, touching one pixel in each row (or column) along the way, so when we remove a seam, we reduce either the width or height of the image by 1.
-We can repeat this process as many times as desired to reduce the width or height arbitrarily.
+The idea behind seam-carving is to consider all possible seams in an image, select the one which is least important, and remove it.
+A ***seam*** is a path of pixels that cuts across an image, touching one pixel in each row (or column) along the way.
+When we remove a seam, we reduce either the width or height of the image by 1.
+We can repeat this process as many times as desired to shrink the image.

 We'll base the "importance" of seams on a notion of pixel ***energy***, which can be defined in